oracle-livelabs/security/database/advanced/avdf/avdf.md

     ![AVDF](./images/avdf-505.png "AVDF - Drift Chart")

-8. Now, go back to the Terminal session to mitigate the risk
+8. Now, go back to the terminal session to mitigate the risk

     - for **pdb1**